This post contains affiliate links. Please see our disclosure policy.

 Does bulk fermentation happen faster at high altitude?

 Absolutely.
 Bulk fermentation happens faster at high altitude and can be the leading cause of over fermentation when baking at elevation.
-You'll find a full guide to baking sourdough at high altitude here.
+Check out this guide to baking sourdough at high altitude.

 How to know when bulk fermentation has finished.